 - Digital History

-I am an early modern cultural and intellectual historian whose work explores British perceptions of and relationships with the wider world, as well as the transnational movement of ideas, people, and goods, book history, and digiral history.
+I am a cultural and intellectual historian whose work explores early modern British perceptions the wider world, as well as the transnational movement of ideas, people, and goods.
+I also have interests in digital and book history.

 Current projects include the Art of Travel, 1500-1850, an online database of Travel Advice literature (Ars apodemica), and the Business of Books, a study of the business and social networks of sixteenth century London publishers.